andyw8/ruby-kata-template/README.md

 bundle install
 ```

-To run the tests:
+To run the tests and `standard` linting:

 ```
-bundle exec rake test
+bundle exec rake
 ```

 You should probably start by renaming `Project` to something more appropriate to the kata.